i.1 – Defining Seaports

 1. What is a Seaport?

 The seaport has a long history going back to the early days of human endeavors.
-As soon as civilizations emerged across the world, trade networks supported by ports emerged as well.
+As soon as civilizations emerged across the world, maritime trade networks supported by ports emerged as well.
 Although maritime transport technology has evolved substantially, the role and function of ports remain relatively similar.
 Conventionally, a port is defined as a transit area, a gateway through which goods and people move from and to the sea.
 It is a place of contact between the land and maritime space, a node where ocean and inland transport systems interact, and a place of convergence for different transportation modes.
-Since maritime and inland transportation modes have different capacities, the port assumes the role of a point of load break where cargo is consolidated or deconsolidated.
+Since maritime and inland transportation modes have different capacities, the port assumes the role of a point of load break where cargo is stored, consolidated, or deconsolidated.

 Even if the term port appears generic, it expresses a substantial diversity of sizes and functions.
-Ports also have a geographical diversity in terms of the sites being used for port activities, which can range from rivers, bays to offshore locations.
+Ports also have a geographical diversity in terms of the sites being used for port activities, which can range from rivers and bays to offshore locations.
 They are complex and multi-faceted and can be approached primarily from a supply chain perspective, which leads to the following definition:

 A modern seaport is not regarded solely as a load breakpoint in various supply chains but should be considered a value-adding transit point.
 As nodes within transportation and logistics networks, ports have a location, whose relative importance can fluctuate given economic, technical, and political changes.
 This location tries to capitalize on the advantages of a port site characterized by fundamental physical features influencing the nautical profile, such as water depth, access channels, and available land.
+The nautical profile coordinates the setting of the major physical elements that constitute a port, including navigation channels, turning basins, berthing basins, berths, piers, and jetties.

 2. Typologies of Seaports